Elfsong/Luna/create_resources/README.md

 ``python CreateTrainTest_GPTClassifier.py''

-To re-train the classifier, specify these new data files
+To re-train the classifier, specify these new data files (in the command described in filter_training/README)